aws-samples/amazon-lookout-for-metrics-samples/next_steps/l4m2quicksight/README.md

 The CloudFormation scripts, below would be typically be run as a set of nested stacks in a production environment.
 They are provided individually here to facilitate a step-by-step walk through.

+Instructions using AWS CloudFormation are below.
+Console-based instructions are located here.

 ## Prerequisites
 Ensure the steps below are completed in the same region where your Amazon Lookout for Metrics live detector is created.